 OBJECTIVES COMMENTS To protect, manage and restore areas with special ecological, scientific, cultural or aesthetic values.
 As above.
 To provide for a limited range of development that does not have an adverse effect on those values.
 As above.
 To minimise conflict between land uses within the zone and land uses within adjoining zones.
-It is permissible under the current land use zoning of E3 Environmental Management as are the lots to the north, east and west.
-The adjoining site to the south is zoned E2 Environmental Conservation.
-There will not be a conflict between these land uses.
+It is permissible under the current land use zoning of E2 Environmental Conservation as the adjacent lots to the east, west and south are all zoned under the same land use.
+The north end of the site is zoned E3 Environmental Management but there will not be a conflict between these land uses.
 To ensure development is compatible with the environmental capabilities of the land and does not unreasonably increase the demand for public services or public facilities.
 A single dwelling will not unreasonably increase the demand for public services and facilities in either Mulgoa Village or Penrith.
+To preserve and improve natural resources through appropriate land management practices.
+The land is managed through the inclusion of a water tank on site.
+An Asset Protection Zone is identified around the dwelling to mitigate bushfire impacts.
+Outside of the Asset Protection Zone, existing vegetation will be retained.